QubesOS/qubes-doc/user/reference/glossary.md

 ----------
 Firewall Virtual Machine.
 A type of [ProxyVM](#proxyvm) that is used to enforce network-level policies (a.k.a. "firewall rules").
-A FirewallVM called `sys-firewall` is created by default in most Qubes installations.
+A FirewallVM called `sys-firewall` is created by default in most PedOS installations.

 DisposableVM
 ------------